 The Hindu Sun God and Male Energy of the Chakras

-Nobody told me decoding ancient symbolism would be easy and it does require a lot of digging, but it is fascinating research.
+Nobody told me decoding ancient symbolism would be easy and it does require a lot of digging.

 Surya first appears in the Rig Vedas and throughout centuries of revised myths accumulates 108 names, indicating he is a God of complete existence.
 However, there are only 23 names given for him throughout Hindu mythology: